misterspeedy/StylishFSharp.Corrigenda/readme.md

 // Requires the version of ConsolePrompt from Listing 8-11
 ```

+#### Chapter 8, Page 202, "Interfaces"

+Need to amend this section to reflect the fact that you can have parameter names in interface definitions.

 #### Chapter 9, Page 241, Listing 9-14

 The typographic quotes in the listing have incorrectly been replaced with neutral quotes.